 - explain why VCU art history is suited to your interests.

 Applicants are advised to correspond with faculty members with whom they wish to work.

 While there are no steadfast quantitative criteria for admission, most students have a GRE Verbal score of 155 or higher, a GRE Writing Score of 4.0 or higher, and a GPA of 3.2 or higher on the last 60 hours of undergraduate coursework.
 Students who enter the PhD program after completing an MA at VCU or elsewhere typically have earned a GPA of 3.8 or higher on MA coursework.

 Applicants are also required to submit 3 letters of reference.
-Applicants to the Historical Studies or Architectural History concentrations should solicit letters from faculty members who can assess the applicant’s preparation and promise for graduate work.
+Applicants to the Historical Studies concentration should solicit letters from faculty members who can assess the applicant’s preparation and promise for graduate work.
 Applicants to the Museum Studies and Curatorial concentrations should solicit 2 letters from faculty members who can assess the applicant’s preparation and promise for graduate work and 1 letter of reference from a museum professional who can describe the applicant’s professional experience and promise.